 Best Downpatrick Races Betting Sites

-Downpatrick Racecourse operates ten racedays throughout the year, opening its doors in March and concluding in October.
+Downpatrick operates ten national hunt race meeting throughout the year, opening its doors in March and concluding in October.

-A standard annual fixture list for Downpatrick Racecourse will resemble:
+A standard annual fixture list and race meeting fixtures for Downpatrick will resemble:

-- March – The great curtain-raiser of racing in Downpatrick is the Ulster National Day.
-The titular race is the main event of this meet, acting as a practice run for the Irish Grand National for many jockeys and boasting prize money of €50,000.
+- March – the great curtain-raiser of racing in Downpatrick is the Ulster National Day.
+The titular race is the main event of this meet, acting as a practice run for the Irish Grand National (handicap chase) for many jockeys and boasting prize money of €50,000.

 - July – Family Fun Raceday takes place every July at Downpatrick.
-In addition to seven races – including the Irish Jockeys in Support of Downpatrick Racecourse Maiden Hurdle – free activities to keep younger visitors entertained are included in the price of admission.
+In addition to seven races of the race meeting – including the Irish Jockeys in Support of Downpatrick Racecourse Maiden Hurdle – free activities to keep younger visitors entertained are included in the price of admission.

 - August – August sees two major events at Downpatrick.
 The first is Style Sunday, where dressing to impress is positively encouraged.
 The two final races award prestigious luxury holidays to the Most Appropriately Dressed Lady and Best Dressed Man, respectively.
 Ladies Day also takes place this month, with similar rewards available.
 The contents here, again tied to the final races of the meet, include the Ladies Upstyle Hair Competition and the Most Stylish Hat and Accessories Competition.

 - September – the solitary event of September is dubbed Get Ready for Autumn.
 Unfolding mid-month, this meet features seven races and live music after the final event of the day.